 It will take you to a screen that will say Fix or workaround emerging issue 67758.
 Click Next again.

-The tool will scan your system and identify if this applies to your system and if any issues are found, it will report so and will offer to fix them.
+The tool will scan your system and identify whether this applies to it.
+If any issues are found, it will report them and offer to fix them.

 If none are found, it will report, Issue not present.